Further System Administration

 Recommendation: No major upgrades of the host OS

-For a project installation (on a laptop), we recommend to not manually update or upgrade the system to a new major release, e.g. Windows 8 to Windows 10, or Ubuntu 18.04 to Ubuntu 20.04.
-If you have to upgrade, make a full backup of every host on your mDIS network (e.g., if you run the mySQL Database on its own host) before such a step.
+For a project installation (on a laptop), we recommend to not manually update or upgrade the system to a new major release, e.g., Windows 8 to Windows 10, or Ubuntu 18.04 to Ubuntu 20.04.
+If you have to upgrade, make a full backup of every host on your mDIS network (e.g., if you run the MySQL Database on its own host) before such a step.
 More importantly, export your VM to a fresh .ova file first.
-At least take a VirtualBox snapshop.
+At least take a VirtualBox snapshot.

 For the guest VM, security updates are optional.
 Major version updates should be performed on a test installation first, or not at all.